 Any applications made throughout the academic year must be received at least one calendar month before the next disbursement date.
 Please note however that we cannot guarantee that applications will be processed within these timescales if there are outstanding issues with your loan application.

 A minimum of two weeks' notice is required prior to the next disbursement date in order to action a change to your loan with effect from that disbursement.

 If you wish to increase your loan, the total amount borrowed cannot exceed your loan eligibility as calculated on your Cost of Attendance, unless there are special circumstances where essential costs need to be included and/or you have your dependent children with you.
 You will be asked for proofs of your adjusted costs.
 Please note that there is an undisclosed maximum value and if you exceed this value then your costs will be disallowed without full justification.

 Contact the US Federal Aid Administrators with your request, advising of your new requested amount for your loans and a brief explanation of the changes you would like made.
 If the increase is approved, the additional funds will be spread across your remaining disbursements for the year.

 Please note that if you have an endorser on your PLUS loan, you will only be able to increase the loan up to the endorsed amount.
 If your endorser is willing to increase the endorsed amount to allow you to borrow a higher PLUS loan, please email the US Federal Aid Administrators to advise.
 Your endorser will have to complete a new application.

 Decrease or cancel your loan

-If you wish to decrease your loan prior to a disbursement, please contact the US Federal Aid Administrators with your request, advising of your new requested amount for your loans and a brief explanation of the changes you would like made.
+If you wish to decrease your loan prior to a disbursement, please contact the US Federal Aid Administrator with your request, advising of your new requested amount for your loans and a brief explanation of the changes you would like made.